What is an Annotated Bibliography?

 McNab, David T. "Who is on Trial?
 Teme-Augama Anishnabai Land Rights and George Ironside, Junior: Re-Considering Oral Tradition."
 Canadian Journal of Native Studies [Canada] 18.1 (1998): pp. 117-33.

 This research note is an examination of significant documents that were presented during the litigation of the Temagami court case concerning land rights, the Robinson-Huron Treaty of 1850, and annuities.
-McNab argues that the oral tradition of the Teme-Augama Anishnabai is accurate, showing that they never participated in the treaty.
-He provides a good narrative about aboriginal oral history tradition which is intended to generate historical debate on this issue.
+McNab argues that the oral tradition of the Teme-Augama Anishnabai is accurate, showing that they never participated in the treaty and never accepted annuities according to Aboriginal oral history.
+He provides a good narrative about aboriginal oral history traditions which is intended to generate historical debate on this issue.
+Some of the questions he raises are about fairness and justice on the issues of Aboriginal title and land rights.
 The endnotes and list of references are both informative and especially useful for further research.

 Useful video: Writing an Annotated Bibliography